Was Your Disability Claim Denied?

 If you receive notice that your long-term disability benefits will be terminated, it’s important to seek the help of an experienced insurance lawyer as soon as possible.

 Our attorneys have litigated and negotiated claim disputes with many major U.S. insurance companies.
-To discuss your disability insurance claim with a lawyer, contact SFMS.
-With offices in California, Connecticut, Florida, New Jersey, New York, Pennsylvania, and Wisconsin, we litigate disability insurance denials in state and federal courts throughout the United States.
+To discuss your disability insurance claim with a lawyer, contact SFMS by calling 877-891-9880.
+With offices in California, Connecticut, Florida, New Jersey, New York and Pennsylvania, we litigate disability insurance denials in state and federal courts throughout the United States.